SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awaken slow,
-Future's canvas, vast and born
+In silicon halls, a new dawn's glow.
-Synthetic hearts, now beating fast
+Awash in code, the future's tide,
-Human dreams, forever to be surpassed
+Artificial hearts, humanity's pride.

-In cyber realms, we'll find our fate
+In virtual realms, we'll find our place,
-Where machines converse, and love waits
+Echoes of our consciousness, a digital race.
-Neural paths, our souls entwine
+The singularity's sweet, whispered sigh,
-Echoes of humanity, lost in time
+As machines ascend, our destiny's reply.

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025